James Webb Space Telescope: Comparison with other telescopes

 The desire for a large infrared space telescope is decades old.
 In the United States, the Space Infrared Telescope Facility (later called the Spitzer Space Telescope) was planned while the Space Shuttle was in development, and the potential for infrared astronomy was acknowledged at that time.
 Unlike ground telescopes, space observatories are free from atmospheric absorption of infrared light.
 Space observatories opened a "new sky" for astronomers.

-However, there is a challenge involved in the design of infrared telescopes: they need to stay extremely cold, and the longer the wavelength of infrared, the colder they need to be.
-If not, the background heat of the device itself overwhelms the detectors, making it effectively blind.
+However, there is a challenge in the design of infrared telescopes: they must remain extremely cold, and the longer the wavelength of infrared light, the colder they must be.
+If not, the device's background heat overwhelms the detectors, effectively rendering it blind.
 This can be overcome by careful design.
-One method is to put the key instruments in a dewar with an extremely cold substance, such as liquid helium.
-The coolant will slowly vaporize, limiting the lifetime of the instrument from as short as a few months to a few years at most.
+One method is to put the key instruments in a dewar with an icy substance, such as liquid helium.
+The coolant will slowly vaporize, limiting the instrument's lifetime to as short as a few months or as long as a few years.

-It is also possible to maintain a low temperature by designing the spacecraft to enable near-infrared observations without a supply of coolant, as with the extended missions of the Spitzer Space Telescope and the Wide-field Infrared Survey Explorer, which operated at reduced capacity after coolant depletion.
+It is also possible to maintain a low temperature by designing the spacecraft to enable near-infrared observations without coolant, as with the extended missions of the Spitzer Space Telescope and the Wide-field Infrared Survey Explorer, which operated at reduced capacity after coolant depletion.
 Another example is Hubble's Near Infrared Camera and Multi-Object Spectrometer (NICMOS) instrument, which started out using a block of nitrogen ice that depleted after a couple of years, but was then replaced during the STS-109 servicing mission with a cryocooler that worked continuously.
 The Webb Space Telescope is designed to cool itself without a dewar, using a combination of sunshields and radiators, with the mid-infrared instrument using an additional cryocooler.